 Many experiences Chrysoulas encountered were things he had only seen in movies—stepping into a lab full of iMac computers and riding an American school bus were novelties.
 “They may seem like small things, but they remind me how lucky I am to be here,” he says.

-Experiences that were arranged by the Office of First-Year and Transfer Programs also made him feel more comfortable away from home.
+Experiences that were arranged by the New Student Programs also made him feel more comfortable away from home.
 “There were numerous events that were organized for first-year students that helped me get involved and meet new people,” he says.
 “Even though they were awkward at first, at the end of the day we had all found a couple of friends that we clicked with.”

 Chrysoulas met many students who were just like he was—new to the University, away from home for the first time, and seeking community on campus.
 “During my first year, I was fortunate enough to be in a dorm with a mix of American and international first-year students,” he says.
 “It was quite easy to make friends and get involved in various activities.”

 Determined to make the most of his university experience, Chrysoulas has sought out opportunities for growth.
 He received his CPR/AED certification, got an on-campus job and became a resident advisor, all while maintaining a GPA of 4.0.